pat721/co2footprint_tracker/README.md

 **Network Permission:** This Permission is needed to access the internet to retrieve information from the Google Cloud Config (e.g. new Tips).

-**Phone State Permission:** This Permission is needed to access the information for the current celluar network information.
+**Phone State Permission:** This Permission is needed to access the information for the current cellular network information.
 We use this information to determine which network type is currently used (2G, 3G, 4G, WiFi).

 **Location Permission:** This Permission is needed to access the GPS Module to get the current location.
-The calulation of CO2 values needs the location for different factors.
+The calculation of CO2 values needs the location for different factors.

 **Usage Stats Permission:** This Permission is essential for accessing the network statistics of the device.
 This permissions allows the application to access the NetworkStatsManager API and gather the data usage of different apps.

-**IMPORTANT NOTICE:** The application is not able to see which websites you have browsed or what you do exactly in your different applications.
+**IMPORTANT NOTICE:** The application is not able to see which websites you visited or what you did/are doing in your different applications.
 The Application only accesses the information, which are already collected by the operating system.
-Furthermore are all permissions needed and not abused in other ways.
+Furthermore are all required permissions are not used/transmitted in other ways by this app.

 ## Class Diagramm